hackclub/hackclub/workshops/orpheus_run/README.md

 ![our score implementation works fine!](https://cloud-fw9vqdvtx.vercel.app/07.gif)

-Now, it's time to implement a function which will check if the character collides with any obstacles and if it does, it will simply end the game!
+Now, it's time to implement a function which will check if the character collides with any obstacles or not.
+And if it does, it will simply end the game!

 ```js
 function checkDead() {